MicrosoftDocs/power-platform/power-platform/admin/security/overview.md

 Mobile apps actively communicate with the Power Platform services.
 Telemetry is used to gather mobile app usage statistics and similar data, which is transmitted to services that are used to monitor usage and activity; no customer data is sent with telemetry.

-Power Platform services securely store data on the device that facilitates use of the mobile app:
+The Power Platform services securely store data on the device that facilitates use of the mobile app:

 - Azure AD and refresh tokens are stored in a secure mechanism on the device, using industry-standard security measures.
 - Data and settings (key-value pairs for user configuration) are cached in storage on the device, and can be encrypted by the OS.
 In iOS this is automatically done when the user sets a passcode.
 In Android this can be configured in the settings.
 In Windows it is accomplished by using BitLocker.